 All pubs operate on a ‘first come, first served’ basis.
 Table-bookings are not possible.

-Some pubs have customer car-parking – you can identify these pubs by the facilities listed on their web page.
-In most cases, car park use is chargeable and managed by a third party.
+Some pubs have customer car-parking – you can identify these pubs by the facilities listed, when you use the ‘find a pub or hotel’ button on our website.
+In most cases, car park use is chargeable and managed by a third party using ANPR (automatic number-plate recognition).
 Read carefully the signage displayed – to ensure that you do not accrue any unnecessary charges.

-We do not permit dogs in our pubs, hotels or in external areas which belong to us or are managed by us.
+We do not permit dogs or other animals in our pubs, hotels or in external areas which belong to, or are managed by, us.
 This includes beer gardens, car parks and outside pavement areas.

 We realise that this may seem quite strict, but our pubs are busy, with families and children present, and we serve a lot of food.
 Even well-trained dogs can sometimes behave unpredictably.